sammartinez/expertsAngular/README.md

 ## Description

-_Eperts is an ask & tell app where a user can ask a question and an espert can answer_
+_Experts is an ask & tell app where a user can ask a question and an expert can answer_

 ## Setup
 ### MAC